Night of the Zoopocalypse: Plot

 At the gift shop, Gracie and Poot reunite with Ash, Frida, and Xavier to cure the Gum-Beasts, while Felix steals the key from Dan.
 Felix is attacked by a swarm of infected tree frogs, only for Dan to rescue him to reclaim the key.
-Felix successfully appeals to Dan for the card key, but is infected by the tree frogs before he can even use it.
+Felix successfully appeals to Dan for the card key but is infected by the tree frogs before he can even use it.
 Meanwhile, Gracie and the others plan to cure the Gum-Beasts by luring them into Dan's enclosure and flooding it with soap and water.
 Dan returns to help the group, and the plan seemingly succeeds.
 However, the Gum-Beasts instead merge into a gigantic amalgam, which absorbs everyone but Gracie and Dan, who flee into the gift shop, shortly before the amalgam destroys it.

 Dan and Gracie are attacked by the infected Poot, who accidentally activates a snow globe with a built-in music box and returns to normal.
 Gracie recognizes the melody from the music box as the Zoo's theme song, which plays at the clock tower every 7 o'clock.
 She recalls that the same song was played on the radio when Dan was cured.
 Realizing that the song itself is the cure, she decides to activate the clock tower.

 After the amalgam absorbs Dan, Gracie rushes to the clock tower while Poot distracts the amalgam.
 The Gum-Beast Felix tries to ambush Gracie, but she successfully activates the clock tower.
-The music from the song destroys the amalgam and restores the other animals to their normal state.
+The music from the song destroys the amalgam and restores the other animals to normal.

 In the aftermath, Fred forgives Felix for abandoning him, Ash and Xavier become best friends, and Abigale, along with the rest of the pack, begins to trust the other animals.
-Dan leaves the zoo for the wild, but gives Gracie the key in case she decides to join him if she gets sick of living in the zoo.
+Dan leaves the zoo for the wild but gives Gracie the key in case she decides to join him.